ufownl/lua-resty-mcp/README.md

       {type = "text", text = "an error occured"}, {type = "audio", data = "...", mimeType = "audio/mpeg"},
       ...
+    } or {
+      -- structured-error that conform to the output schema ...
     }
   end
   return "result of this tool calling" or {
     {type = "text", text = "result of this tool calling"}, {type = "image", data = "...", mimeType = "image/jpeg"},
     ...
+  } or {
+    -- structured-content that conform to the output schema ...
   }
 end